VeronicaRX/constrained-docking/README.md

 2) Choose rationale pharmacophore in regard of your ligand features

+#vina branch
 [Vina

-3) Change path when it's required  exp: vinapath="/Users/veronicagueye/Desktop/autodock_vina_1_1_2_mac/bin"
+3) Change path when it's necessary  exp: vinapath="/Users/veronicagueye/Desktop/autodock_vina_1_1_2_mac/bin"

 4) Convert the target receptor (i.e., protein) and all ligands into pdbqt format (using any traditional tools such as utilities24 script "prepare_receptor4.py" and "prepare_ligand4.py").

 5) Set up users define parmaters : size box using "vina.config", exhaustiveness and seed.
 In this example we use the default parameters.

-6) Launch a non constrained docking, and check the output

-7) Convert a dupe ligand, like water, in pdbqt format and use "--flex" implemenation to define ligand as part of receptor
+6) Convert a dupe ligand, like water, in pdbqt format and use "--flex" implemenation to define ligand as part of receptor  and run the docking "constraint.sh"

+]
+#MCS-1 branch
+[Rdock

+5) Convert the target receptor (i.e., protein) in mol2 and all ligands into sdf format (using any traditional tools such as openbabel).

+6) Configure .prm file with desireable features and run the docking contraint_rdock.sh ]
-8) Run the docking.
-Treat the output using corrplot from "R".]
+7)Treat the output using corrplot from "R".